Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 How many customers does Licious have?

-Licious has got a customer base of more than 1 Million unique customers to date.
+Licious has a customer base of more than 1.2 million customers monthly.
 The average basket size is INR 700.

 Who are the competitors of Licious?